jakebrehm/balisage/readme.md

 Admittedly, other tools like `balisage` exist, and many are more mature.
 However, its creation provided an interesting opportunity to practice Python packaging and unit testing, as well as the ability to learn modern tools, including [`uv`](https://github.com/astral-sh/uv), [`ruff`](https://github.com/astral-sh/ruff), and [`pytest`](https://pypi.org/project/pytest/).
 Additionally, it was the perfect way to implement CI pipelining using [GitHub Actions](https://github.com/features/actions).

-Lastly, the package's name _balisage_ is the French work for _markup_ (as in markup languages); context may have been lost in translation, but it sounds fun, unique, and leaves room to expand to other markup languages in the future.
+Lastly, the package's name _balisage_ is the French word for _markup_ (as in _markup languages_); the word's true context may have been lost in translation, but it sounds fun, unique, and leaves room to expand to other markup languages in the future.

 ## Future improvements